 In January 2026, news sources reported that the Antitrust Division of the United States Department of Justice, the U.S. Postal Service’s Office of Inspector General, and the Federal Bureau of Investigation had executed search warrants on the premises of Montage and Renesas.
 On April 28, 2026, Rambus disclosed in a Securities and Exchange Commission filing that it was subpoenaed by a U.S. federal grand jury as part of a criminal investigation into suspected price-fixing.

-CPM’s investigation focuses on claims that Rambus, Montage, and Renesas colluded to raise prices for DDR5 RCDs and data buffers which, in turn, increased prices for the RDIMMs and LRDIMMs containing them, such as those used in enterprise servers, hyperscale data centers, AI training clusters, and custom PCs.
+CPM’s investigation focuses on claims that Rambus, Montage, and Renesas colluded to raise prices for DDR5 RCDs and data buffers which, in turn, increased prices for the RDIMMs and LRDIMMs containing them, such as those used in enterprise servers, hyperscale data centers, AI training clusters, and homelab servers.
 Our investigation seeks to uncover the full scope of the alleged conduct and its economic impact on downstream purchasers of DDR5 RDIMMs and LRDIMMs containing the affected RCDs and data buffers.

 These individuals or companies would help CPM pursue a class action on behalf of affected purchasers in federal court.
 If you are interested in representing the class, please complete the form below.
 We welcome the opportunity to discuss your potential participation and recovery.